neopragma/ruby-galaxy/README.md

 ## Development: First Work Items

 Now that the initial planning steps have been completed, our team can begin the enjoyable and satisfying work of building a useful and well-designed application that provides real value to our customers.
 This is the reason we entered the software field in the first place!
+This is when the _fun_ begins!

 ### Team CorporateCogs